STANDALONE BOOK SUBMISSIONS

 Not on social media?
 I probably won’t publish you.
 Selling indie books is a team effort.

 Final note: Unnerving books do not include trigger warnings as the only logical route beyond normalizing this activity is weaponizing it against free speech.
+(If you think this is an exaggeration, consider horror comic history, and the voluntary decision to follow the Comics Code Authority rules.)
 If this is a deal breaker, do not submit to Unnerving.